tinymce/tinymce-docs/developer-guide/plugins-toolbar-menu-controls.md

 ### Options

-This setting affects the execution of the Textpattern plugin.
+This setting affects the execution of the `textpattern` plugin.
 Text patterns that are matched by the editor can be changed here.

 ### `textpattern_patterns`

-This option lets you configure the text patterns that gets matched by the textpattern plugin.
+This option lets you configure the text patterns that get matched by the `textpattern` plugin.
 By default it has basic markdown patterns.

-There are two types of patterns inline and block patterns.
-Inline patterns have a start and end where the block based patterns only have a start.
+There are two types of patterns: inline and block patterns.
+Inline patterns have a start and end whereas the block-based patterns only have a start.
 You can specify formats to be applied to the selection or commands to be executed.

-Example of usage
+**Example:**

 ```js
 tinymce.init({